-As name indicate, Port Scan Attack Detection (PSAD) tool is used to block port scanning on the server.
+As the name indicates, Port Scan Attack Detection (PSAD) tool is used to block port scanning on the server.
 Nmap, a well-known tool is mostly used for launching port scan to detect open/close ports.
 PSAD tool continuously monitors firewall (iptables in case of linux platform) logs to determine port scan or any other attack occurred.
 In case of successful attack on the server, PSAD also takes action to deter the threat.

 - Web server (port 80)